schoblaska/io_daemonizer/README.md

 * [ ] pids?
 * [ ] usage instructions (-h)?
 * [ ] logs?
-* [ ] first argument that sends literal args (eg, so that you can pass "stop" to the daemon instead of stopping it)
+* [ ] support first argument that sends remaining as literal args (eg, so that you can pass "stop" _to_ the daemon instead of stopping it)